JaynDy/OnlineShop_App/README.md

 Technologies: React, Redux, JavaScript

-This is a multi-page app with a responsive design, created using HTML, CSS, and JavaScript.
+This is a multi-page app with a responsive design.
 It uses Grid and Flexbox.
 For the convenience of the user, filters have been created to search for the required products, along with a price scale for the products.
 The user can add, edit, and remove products from the cart.